fabriguespe/xmtp-subscribe-inbox/README.md

 });
 ```

-This metadata enriches the notification, making it more informative and visually appealing to the recipient.
+This metadata enriches the notification, making it more informative and visually appealing to the subscriber.

 ### Universal Allow/Block Prefs